 You have no items in your shopping cart.

 Early in September, I took a trip to the UK to visit family and friends and couldn’t resist conducting a little research into what is hot in British skincare.
 I didn’t find much that was new and interesting but wandering around Covent Garden in London I came across a shop with a bright, modern apothecary vibe called The Organic Pharmacy.
-I bought a bottle of Rose Plus Brightening Complex (about $144) and loved it from the moment I opened the bottle.
+I bought a bottle of Rose Plus Brightening Complex ($189 in the shop) and loved it from the moment I opened the bottle.
 More than five weeks later, I can’t say enough good things about it.

 Rose Plus Brightening Complex is a rich moisturizer with a heady, but still fresh, floral scent.
 My husband noticed it immediately and appreciatively (a good and rare sign).
 It makes me think of summer, puts me in a good mood and is testament to the phrase “coming up smelling of roses.”
 More importantly, Rose Plus makes my skin look pretty and plump.
 Fine lines are smoothed and overall everything looks a little firmer and tighter.